novice79/app/Readme.md

 1. Start this app server on raspberry pi or android or iphone device
 2. Upload files from variety devices within the intranet using browser
 3. Start using or sharing

+PS:
+All floating buttons can be dragged around, so they will not cover the content you want to see